 The Highlander Hybrid has long been a family favorite.
 Now it’s even better with an all-new, very stylish design based on a new platform with more tech than before, and an updated hybrid drivetrain now offering front- or all-wheel drive.

 While all-electric vehicles can be pressed into service for long trips, that’s not always an easy thing.
 Plug-in hybrids like Mitsubishi’s Outlander PHEV fill this need well.
-It’s all-electric for around-town driving and well-suited for longer journeys.
+It’s all-electric for around town and well-suited for longer journeys.
 Here’s our experience.

 Venue features a Driver Attention Warning system that monitors if a driver is fatigued or exhibits careless driving.
 Perhaps such a system would be appropriate for Teslas that are increasingly seen on Autopilot with a driver asleep at the wheel?